Print-out of www.pusac.org/Pucallpa-22-UK.htm

 2): From Pucallpa through Tingo María - Huanuco - Cerro del Pasco to arrive by FCA to Lima

-3): A side-leap: The geographical and geometrical center of Peru is Puerto Inca in Huanuco
+- that depends of a simple decision 3): A side-leap: The geographical and geometrical center of Peru is Puerto Inca in Huanuco

 the difficulties of today are the zigzags built for steam trains